MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-bios-table.md

 # Code 35 - CM_PROB_BIOS_TABLE

-This function is reserved for system use.

-The MPS table is bad and has to be updated.
+This Device Manager error message indicates that the MPS table is bad and has to be updated.

 ## Error Code